JoschaMiddendorf/fhem-docker/README.md

 Timeout interval, in seconds, before container stopps when FHEM process terminates unexpectedly.

     -e TIMEOUT=10
+Your timezone according to POSIX (http://lmgtfy.com/?q=POSIX+timezones), to configute the container to have your local time.

+    -e TZ=Europe/Berlin
 ___
 ### Advices:
 #### Keep the folowing lines in your config files or add them if you are migrating from an existing config.